 That said, the temporary dip in risk likely won’t reduce home insurance premiums in the long term.

 There’s also the flip side: pandemic stress that spurs an economic recession could lead to more insurance fraud, which tends to drive up insurance rates.
 Some studies show insurance fraud rises during economic downturns.
-A claims analysis of the Great Recession showed a 9.6 percent increase in fraudulent claims.

 There’s also the chance of civil unrest during uncertain times.
 While most homeowners policies cover damages and losses from civil unrest, an increase in these types of claims could mean premium increases.